pguyot/arm-runner-action/README.md

 - `cortex-a8` equivalent to `cortex-a8:max`.
 - `cortex-a53` equivalent to `max:cortex-a53`.

+Some software uses the output of `uname -m` or equivalent.
+This command is directly driven by this `cpu` option.
+You might want to compile 32 bits binaries with both `arm1176` which translates to `armv6l` and `cortex-a7` which translates to `armv7l`.

+For FPU and vector instruction sets, software usually automatically looks into `/proc/cpuinfo` or equivalent.
+This can be patched with `cpu_info` option.

 Whether code is executed in 32 bits or 64 bits (and build generates 32 bits or 64 bits binaries) depend on the image.
 See _32 and 64 bits_ below.